Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 2. Fast Application Process

 Because the financial institution doesn’t need to assess the collateral you’ve provided or transfer titles, and because unsecured loans typically come in smaller amounts, the application process is often relatively quick.
-For example, through CreditFresh, you can apply for an unsecured Line of Credit in minutes and if approved, you could receive your money as soon as the next business day.
+For example, through CreditFresh, you can request an unsecured Line of Credit in minutes and if approved, you may receive your money as soon as the same business day3.
 This is important in situations where you’re facing an emergency expense and don’t have the funds to cover it.

 Assess What’s Right for Your Needs